Weald and Downland Living Museum: Hall

 This medieval hall house was originally built at Boarhunt, Hampshire, in the 15th century.
 It is of cruck frame construction, with brick walls and a thatched roof.
 The building was rescued in 1971.
 Photographs show that the house was extended to about double its original size but only the medieval section of the house was dismantled and re-erected at the museum.
 The hall is about 17 ft square in plan, with a service room at one end.
 The other end of the original building was lost due to various extensions and alterations over the centuries.
 The reconstructed building contains about 30% of the original timbers, which would normally prevent its reconstruction.
 An exception has been made in this case as the surviving original timbers are well distributed, and because of its unique cruck frame construction.

 Hangleton Cottage

 A small flint-built thatched medieval cottage modelled on two excavated dwellings at the deserted medieval village of Hangleton, Hove.
-The Ministry of Public Buildings and Works undertook an archaeological dig between 1952 and 1954 and uncovered eight 13th and 14th-century buildings Hangleton cottage represents a typical peasant dwelling of the period based on archeological evidence of these excavations, with a main room with an open hearth and an inner room with an oven.
+The Ministry of Public Building and Works undertook an archaeological dig between 1952 and 1954 and uncovered eight 13th and 14th-century buildings Hangleton cottage represents a typical peasant dwelling of the period based on archeological evidence of these excavations, with a main room with an open hearth and an inner room with an oven.
 Hangleton declined during the agricultural crisis of 1315 to 1322 and then the Black Death of 1348, so that by 1428 there were only two dwellings on the site.
 The DMV was excavated owing to post-WW2 suburban expansion of Hove.